formkit/docs-content/essentials/configuration.md

    */
   locales: {},
   /**
-   * Inputs definitions to add or override.
+   * Input definitions to add or override.
    * See docs on custom inputs.
    */
   inputs: {},
   /**
    * Explicit locale messages to override.
-   * See internationalization documentation.
+   * See internationalization docs.
    */
   messages: {},
   /**